-If you are new to Trillium and you need medical care or prescriptions immediately, please call us.
-Also, make an appointment with your PCP as soon as you can to be sure you receive the care you need.
+If you are new to Trillium and you need medical care or prescriptions immediately, please call us and ask to speak with a Care Coordinator.
+We can assist with access to needed care and other needs like supplies or your prescriptions.
+It is also important that you make an appointment with your PCP as soon as you can to be sure you receive the care you need.